 Winter is coming, and so is influenza season.
 If you weren’t already concerned about you and your children catching COVID-19, now you have the flu joining the host of infectious respiratory illnesses to be worried about.

-Even if children are masking and social distancing, it’s more important than ever this year for children 6 months and older to get vaccinated against the flu too.
+As children return to in-person school, a higher number of children with no prior exposure to flu could be exposed and become infected.
+So, it’s more important than ever for children 6 months and older to get vaccinated against the flu.

 “Parents shouldn’t hesitate because the vaccine is safe and can help prevent the flu and all the bad things that go along with it,” said Nathan Price, MD, a pediatric infectious disease specialist at Banner - University Medicine Pediatric Specialty Clinic.
 “Now is the time to get it so you are protected before flu season hits.
-It will mean that there are a lot fewer sick people this winter which will help a lot if there is a resurgence of COVID-19.”
+It will mean that there are a lot fewer sick people this winter which will help a lot as we continue to battle COVID-19.”

 As a parent, you want what is best for your child, but you may be a little leery about getting a flu shot after hearing myths warning against flu vaccines during the COVID-19 pandemic.
 Rest assured, these are completely false.
-Getting a flu shot is one of the best things you and your family can do in 2020.
+Getting a flu shot is one of the best things you and your family can do this year.

-We put to rest a few flu vaccine misconceptions circling the internet these days and share why the flu vaccine is so important this year for your family’s health and the health of our country.
+We put to rest a few flu vaccine misconceptions circling the internet and share why the flu vaccine is so important for your family’s health and the health of our country.